5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 The importance of including Small Cells as a key element of 5G deployment strategy is underscored by 5G mmWave. mmWave holds enormous potential for capacity, speed, and low latency, but is impractical to deploy via Macro Cells due to inability of mmWave to penetrate walls, trees, buildings, etc. To utilize MMwave enormous potential, dense deployments of Small Cells will be required, especially indoors where most data is consumed.

-Small cells work exactly similar to conventional cell concept with advanced techniques like MIMO, beamforming and millimeter waves for transmission.
+Small cells work exactly similar to conventional cell concepts with advanced techniques like MIMO, beamforming and millimeter waves for transmission.
 Low power transmitting stations can be easily deployed using small cell concept.

 Small base stations can be fixed on a wall for indoor applications, while, the small towers or lamp posts can be used for outdoor applications.
 The fiber connections, wired connection, and microwave links can be used to make backhaul connections.